Student Admissions, Outcomes, and Other Data

 Duration of the Program

 Our program requires a minimum of 3 full-time academic years of in-residence study.
 Typically, students spend 5-6 years in full-time residence prior to the one-year full-time internship (or, in rare cases, 2 years of half-time internship) that completes program requirements.
-See the Time to Completion table above for more detailed statistics on program duration.
+See the Time to Completion table (in the data sheet attached below) for more detailed statistics on program duration.
 Because of the rich array of clinical and research training opportunities available to our students (plus the attractiveness of Seattle), many students take a bit longer to complete the program.

 Admissions: Guidelines from the Council of University Directors of Clinical Psychology (CUDCP)